bostlund/side_projects/README.md

 ## Overview
 This is repository is used to organize ongoing and completed projects, as well as:

-1. Document skill development in Python (via Juypter Notebooks) and R (via R Markdown)
+1. Document skill development in Python (via Juypter Notebooks) and R (via R Markdowns)
 2. Increase comfort with version control systems

 I will update the repository regularly, with notebooks added and edited as projects evolve.
 I will do my best to identify and link to the original sources for all materials.